soburi/zephyr/scripts/dts/README.txt

 Eventually, as APIs stabilize, the python-devicetree code in this repository will disappear, and a standalone repository will be the 'main' one.

+Additional utilities in this directory include helper scripts for exploring the binding metadata.
+For example, ``list_bus_nodes.py`` summarizes bindings that define a bus or appear on one, making it easier to review the supported bus topologies.